-Remaining faithful to our core value of sustainability, both social and environmental, running a family business for over 30 years, and establishing successful, long-term partnerships with small manufacturers – all these factors have helped us create a company that we are proud to run and work for.
+Remaining faithful to our core value of sustainability, both social and environmental, running a family business since 1984, and establishing successful, long-term partnerships with small manufacturers – all these factors have helped us create a company that we are proud to run and work for.
 We guarantee environment-friendly products, we make designs to last, we use high-quality materials and we ensure fair working conditions.
 We regularly visit all of our manufactories.
 Transparency is crucial to us.
 We never throw a fabric away.
 We take pleasure in using up every button, zipper or piece of clay to make something long lasting and beautiful.

 Design & Materials

 At enSoie we design everything in-house at our atelier in Zürich, right above the store.
 Our small team is headed by family member Anna Meier, our creative director since 2013.
 Anna wants to create designs that last, designs that are classic, timeless and artistic.
 Uniqueness and individuality are important to us.
 We foster these values by manufacturing in small series.
 We use natural fibers that are degradable and we also reuse leftovers.
 High quality organic materials are largely sourced from certified suppliers in order to ensure environment-friendly products.
 Monitoring the working conditions of our material suppliers is essential to us.